Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Introduction

 We include effects of the extra dimensional sterile neutrino in the BBN epoch as follows.
 The cosmic expansion rate is modified by the large extra dimension \cite{Ichiki:2002eh, Sasankan:2016ixg} as well as the energy density \cite{Lee:1977ua, Sato:1977ye} of the sterile neutrino traveling on or off our 3 + 1 dimensional brane.
 Then the modified Friedmann equation and the energy density of decoupled sterile neutrino may change the primordial element abundances.
 Therefore, the parameters relevant to the extra dimension and the sterile neutrino can be constrained by using observational data of primordial light element abundances.

 This paper is composed as follows.
 In section \,\ref{2}, we briefly review the sterile-active neutrino oscillation in the extra-dimension sterile neutrino model and address how to describe the evolution for the number abundance of sterile neutrino in the early universe in the model.
 In section \,\ref{3}, results of primordial nuclear abundances by the model are presented.
 From the results, in Sec.\,\ref{4}, we discuss the constrained parameter region from the comparison of BBN calculation results to observational abundance data.
 Section\,\ref{5} contains a summary and conclusions of this article.
+We derive the flavor change probability of the sterile neutrino in the current extra-dimension model in Appendix \ref{appendix1}.
+A result of solving the Boltzmann equation for the sterile neutrino and its comparison with that of the rate equation are shown in Appendix \ref{appendix2}.